Botswana Self Drive Itinerary: A Safari to Remember

 Your self-drive experiences will be so much more enriched if you know what kind of animals to expect, what they look like, and how to behave around them if you happen to encounter them.

-We had several up-close elephant encounters in Botswana, which were not only exciting but also unnerving at how close they will come to you in camp.
+We had several up-close elephant encounters in Botswana, which were not only exciting but also unnerving because of how close they would come to you in camp.

 Botswana Self-Drive Safari | Trip Planning Resources